laristra/flecsi/flecsi-tutorial/06-sparse-data/README.md

 # Sparse Data

-The FleCSI sparse storage class allows the representation of sparse data fields, i.e., fields on which one or more data may be defined at each index of the associated index space.
+The FleCSI sparse storage class allows the representation of sparse data fields, i.e., fields on which zero, one or more data may be defined at each index of the associated index space.
 The sparse storage class is suitable for representing sparse matrices, sparse materials, or any other logical data structure that utilizes a compressed storage appraoch. *Note that although the current implementation does use a compressed storage scheme, there is no guaruntee that this will be the case.* The sparse storage class defines the interface to the registered field data, not the storage mechanism.

-We are investigating design changes that will allow specialization developers to add new storage classes.
+We are investigating design
+changes that will allow specialization developers to add new storage classes.